 Given the broad gamut of practice areas and industry sectors touched by PE investments, investors must be aware of all applicable laws.
 The mantra for PE is “start with the end in mind”, which means structuring carefully to avoid a fettered exit.
 A typical structuring pitfall is the failure to comprehend the nuances of local legislation governing tax, foreign capital controls, State Bank of Vietnam (SBV) loan registrations, etc.

-The starting point for PE investors is market access, viz, whether an investment is prohibited, permitted subject to certain conditions, or unrestricted.
+The starting point for PE investors is market access, that is, whether an investment is prohibited, permitted subject to certain conditions or unrestricted.

-The prohibited and conditional sectors are contained in a list known as the “negative list”, in which foreign investors are either completely or conditionally restricted from participating.
-This “negative list” of commercial activities also contains further guidance on such restrictions, which may come in the shape of investment conditions or a complete ban of certain business lines.
-Business sectors not appearing on this list are open to foreign investment, and foreign investors will be treated equally in matters relating to market entry, licensing and tax.
+The prohibited and conditional sectors are contained in a list known as the “negative list”.
+Foreign investors are either completely or conditionally restricted from participating in these sectors.
+This “negative list” of commercial activities also contains further guidance on such restrictions, which may come in the shape of investment conditions or a complete ban of certain business lines in these sectors.
+Business sectors not appearing on this list are open to foreign investment, and foreign investors will be treated equally to domestic investors in matters relating to market entry, licensing and tax.

 Although the Vietnamese regulatory environment has seen significant improvements over the last decade, as regulators have developed faster and more predictable licensing procedures, the process of closing a transaction in Vietnam is often arduous and protracted.
-In offering more certainty and reducing the time required to make the necessary filings, the legislator has already stepped in to start a transition.
-Most investments, however, still include complex processes to register an investment with the competent authorities (Ministry and Department(s) of Planning and Investment, or MPI and DPI), in parallel with the usual inter partes transactional steps such as term sheets, due diligence, disclosure, etc. The licensing process adds additional time, costs and uncertainty to these PE transactions meaning that the transaction fees (as a percentage of deal size) can be higher than in other jurisdictions.
+Nonetheless, the legislator has already taken some steps towards a transition to offer more certainty and to reduce the time required to make the necessary filings.
+Most investments, however, still require complex processes to register an investment with the competent authorities, ie, with the Ministry and Department(s) of Planning and Investment, in parallel with the usual transactional steps between the parties, such as term sheets, due diligence, disclosure, etc. The licensing process adds additional time, costs and uncertainty to these PE transactions, meaning that the transaction fees (when calculated as a percentage of the deal size) can be higher than in other jurisdictions.